Introduction

 16.5 cubic feet Ă· 27 = 0.61 cubic yards

-In this scenario, you would require approximately 0.61 cubic yards of gravel to sufficiently cover your garden path.
+So, you would need about 0.61 cubic yards of gravel to cover your garden path well.

-By adhering to these steps and recommendations, you can achieve precise measurements and make efficient use of gravel, optimizing both your budget and labor.
-Mastering the art of measuring the area for gravel coverage is crucial for successful project planning and execution, ultimately saving you time and resources.
+By following these steps and tips, you can get accurate measurements and use your gravel efficiently, saving both money and effort.
+Knowing how to measure the area for gravel coverage is important for planning and completing your project successfully, which helps you save time and resources.

 Calculate the Volume: Multiply the surface area by the depth in feet to get the cubic footage.
 Using our example, 200 square feet multiplied by 0.25 feet equals 50 cubic feet.